MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 Concerns or Complaints

-If an individual has any concerns, or wishes to complain about any aspect of MI’s Privacy Statement, or believes MI has breached their privacy, they should contact MI at the address below.
+If you have any concerns, or wish to complain about any aspect of MI’s Privacy Statement, or believes MI has breached your privacy, you should contact MI at the address below.

 Following receipt of a concern or complaint MI will undertake actions including, but not limited to, the following:

-- Appointing an officer to investigate the concern or complaint;
+- Instructing its Legal and Compliance Advisor to investigate the concern or complaint;

 - Taking any necessary corrective or remedial action; and

-- Notifying the individual of the outcomes and actions taken.
+- Notifying you of the outcomes and actions taken.

-If MI is unable to satisfactorily resolve any concerns or complaints, the individual can contact the Office of the Australian Information Commissioner, to progress their issue(s).
+If MI is unable to satisfactorily resolve any concerns or complaints, you can contact the Office of the Australian Information Commissioner to progress your issue.

 Overseas disclosure of personal information

 MI stores some personal information overseas in electronic form using cloud-based services.
-These overseas countries include:
+MI takes reasonable steps to ensure that the recipient does not breach the APPs in relation to that information.

 Links to other websites

-MI’s website may contain links to other websites, and this Privacy Statement has no application to those websites.
+MI’s website may contain links to other websites by way of hyperlinks from its website, and this Privacy Statement has no application to those websites.
 MI is not responsible for the privacy practices or the content of those websites.
+Users should make their own enquiries as to the privacy standards for any linked website.

 Murrumbidgee Irrigation Ltd